kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + If the `Bucket` instance was created by COSI then COSI deletes the `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer.
 + If the `Bucket` instance was not created by COSI then the `Bucket` is not deleted, but finalizers are removed so that the admin can manually delete it.
 + COSI unbinds the BR from the `Bucket`.
-+ COSI checks the BA-Bucket binding, and if present, stops processing the BR delete, meaning a `Bucket` instance cannot be deleted if its BA is present.
 + Sidecar sees the `Bucket` is unbound, and if the retention policy is "Delete", the gRPC calls the provisoner's _Delete_ interface.
 Upon successful completion, the `Bucket` is updated to Deleted.
 + If the retention policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
-+ When COSI sees the `Bucket` is "Deleted", it deletes all the finalizers and the real deletions occur.
++ When COSI sees the `Bucket` is "Deleted", it removes all finalizers and the resources are garbage collected.

 ## Grant Bucket Access
 This workflow describes the automation supporting granting access to an existing backend bucket.